 If you remove a worker from carrying out lead risk work as a result of health monitoring, you must notify us if:

-- the worker’s blood lead level is, or is more than:
+- for the period up to an including 30 June 2021, the worker’s blood lead level is, or is more than:

 - 20 μg/dL (0.97 μmol/L) for females of reproductive capacity